 Requires Treasury to establish a grant program to award funding to qualified units of government to deposit into their retirement systems.
 Units must certify and attest to establishing pension best practices for their retirement system among other requirements; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.